Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Proofs of the main results for coalescence

 This shows that for any $T$ and $\eps$, one may find $K$, $\eps_1$ and $\eps_2$ such that the three hypotheses of Lemma~\ref{lemm:structureAldous} hold for $x^n$ uniformly over $n\in\NNbar$.

 Now suppose that $x$, $t$, $\eps$, $\eps_1$ and $\eps_2$ are such that (\ref{structure1}), (\ref{structureforest}), (\ref{structurecouronne}) and (\ref{structureoneedge}) of Lemma~\ref{lemm:structureAldous} hold.
 Let $m$ be a significant component of $\MG(x,t)$.
 It contains a large component $\{i\}$ of $\MG(x,0)$ by point (\ref{structure1}).
 Let $\sigma(m)$ denote the component of $\MG(x_{>\eps_2},t)$ containing $\{i\}$.
 Point (\ref{structurecouronne}) implies that two large components of $\MG(x,0)$ are connected in $\MG(x,t)$ if and only if they are connected in $\MG(x_{>\eps_2},t)$, that is only through Large or Medium components.
 This shows that $\sigma(m)$ does not depend on the choice of the large component $\{i\}$ included in $m$ and that there cannot be any large component in $m\setminus \sigma(m)$.
 Let us define the heart of $m$ as $\sigma(m)$.
 It is made of Large or Medium components, and $m\setminus \sigma(m)$ is a graph of medium or small components.
 Now if a medium component in $m\setminus \sigma(m)$ was directly connected to some component of $\sigma(m)$, it would be connected to $m$ in $\MG(x_{>\eps_2},t)$, and thus would belong to $\sigma(m)$.
 Thus, the exterior boundary of $\sigma(m)$ in $m$ is made of small components.
-Point (\ref{structureforest}) shows that $m\setminus \sigma(m)$ is a forest, and point (\ref{structureoneedge}) shows that each tree of this forest is attached by a single edge to $\sigma(m)$, and also that no Medium or Small component of $\MG(x,0)$ belongs to a cycle in $\MG(x,t)$.
+Point (\ref{structureforest}) shows that no Medium or Small component of $\MG(x,0)$ belongs to a cycle in $\MG(x,t)$, which implies notably that $m\setminus \sigma(m)$ is a forest, and point (\ref{structureoneedge}) shows that each tree of this forest is attached by a single edge to $\sigma(m)$. \end{proof}